bakirillov/awesome-underinvestigated-biology/README.md

 [Streptococcus mutans vaccine](https://en.wikipedia.org/wiki/Streptococcus_mutans) - how to evict the stuff that eats your teeth.
 There is some [research](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3708248/citedby/) but no known solution yet.

+### 3D-bioprinting

+[Reproducibility of directed collagen strand growth](https://www.ncbi.nlm.nih.gov/pubmed/30830351) - it is hard to grow collagen strands with directed linear growth (usually they tend to grow chaotically).
+Different papers offer different solutions and different results even for similar experiment conditions.

 ## Other resources